MirandaCarou/Qutrits-for-physics-at-LHC/Project/Qubit-Based_Model/README.md

 ---

-## Quantum Circuit Setup and Encoder Definition
+## 🌻 Quantum circuit setup and encoder definition

 This section sets up a **qubit-based quantum autoencoder**: